bmeurant/technical-docs/software-architecture/system-design-patterns/bulkhead.md

 - **Fault Isolation:** Contains failures within a single "bulkhead," preventing them from spreading and causing a system-wide outage.
 - **Resilience:** Allows the system to withstand partial failures and continue to operate, albeit with potentially reduced functionality.
-- **Predictable Performance:** By limiting the resources a single component can consume, the pattern prevents a "[[performance-antipatterns#Noisy Neighbor|noisy neighbor]]" from degrading the performance of the entire system.
+- **Predictable Performance:** By limiting the resources a single component can consume, the pattern prevents a "[[system-performance#9.
+Noisy Neighbor|noisy neighbor]]" from degrading the performance of the entire system.

 ---